open-telemetry/oteps/text/0097-log-data-model.md

   of different types.
 The keys and values for well-known fields follow semantic conventions for key names and possible values that allow all parties that work with the field to have the same interpretation of the data.
-See references to semantic conventions for `resource` and `attributes` fields and examples in [Appendix A](#appendix-a-example-mappings).
+See references to semantic conventions for `Resource` and `Attributes` fields and examples in [Appendix A](#appendix-a-example-mappings).

 The reasons for having these 2 kinds of fields are: